appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/firebase-app-distribution.md

 ### Prerequisites

-Below are the workflow steps required before running the **Firebase App Distribution** step, listed with their reasons.
-Prerequisites vary by platform:
+Before running the **Firebase App Distribution** step, you must complete certain prerequisites, as detailed in the table below:

 #### For Android (Java / Kotlin and React Native)